Natasha1324/Rivera_MidtermDSA/README.md

 ## Who’s Using React?

 Top brands like Facebook, Instagram, Netflix, Airbnb, and Uber use React to power their user interfaces.
 Why?
 Because React brings reliability, speed, and scalability to the table.

+## How React.js is Used by Industry Leaders

+Top companies worldwide trust React.js for its speed, modularity, and scalability:

+### Facebook & Instagram:

+Where React originated, used extensively across their platforms.

+### Netflix:

+Chooses React for its fast rendering on slower devices.

+### Airbnb:

+Uses React to provide a seamless and interactive experience for travelers and hosts.

+### Uber:

+React helps deliver a responsive and user-friendly interface for both the web and mobile apps.

 # Get Started Today!